-- Log on to the Container Service console.
+- Log on to the ACK console.

-- After the listener is created, you can use SSH to connect to your cluster through the public IP of the SLB instance.
+- Add an SSH listener.
+For more information, see Add a TCP listener.
+After the listener is created, you can use SSH to connect to your cluster through the public IP address of the SLB instance.